COVID-19: Employee Exposure & Employer Resource FAQ

 b.
 Will this be a recordable illness for purposes of OSHA Logs?

-OSHA recordkeeping requirements at 29 CFR Part 1904 mandate covered employers record certain work-related injuries and illnesses on their OSHA 300 log.
-COVID-19 can be a recordable illness if a worker is infected as a result of performing their work-related duties.
+Under OSHA’s recordkeeping requirements at 29 CFR Part 1904, covered employers must record certain work-related injuries and illnesses on their OSHA 300 log.
 However, employers are only responsible for recording cases of COVID-19 if all of the following are met:

 i.
 The case is a confirmed case of COVID-19 (see CDC information on persons under investigation and presumptive positive and laboratory-confirmed cases of COVID-19);